Do you have a blog to do list? It’s important to have an action plan of activities to be undertaken daily, weekly, and monthly.

 It makes sense to put 3 – 5 bigger tasks on your to-do list per day and perhaps a few smaller ones also.
 That comes to approximately 15 – 25 tasks per week.

-Thus divide tasks into to do selected, in progress and done columns.
+Thus divide tasks into to-do selected, and in-progress.
 So make sure there’s a manageable number of tasks selected to be done and the ones in progress.

 3. Starting with easy tasks